SuitAndCape/SuitAndCape.github.io/Stories_MVP_Pseudocode.md

   - Links
   - Résumé (Resume)
   - Sidebar
-5. Has long-term (potential) expansion goals
   - Scrapbook/Gallery
   - Hobbies
   - Services
   - Blog
   - EverydayEnthusiasm/EverydayEndeavors
-6. Has hooks for features and goals, where necessary
+5. Has hooks for features and goals, where necessary
-7. Has a clear browser compatibility baseline
+6. Has a clear browser compatibility baseline
   - IE 9+
-8. Has a modular setup
+7. Has a modular setup
   - Don't go overboard
-9. Has effective SEO
+8. Has effective SEO
-  - If SPW...
+  - If Single-Page Website...
     - use `google-ajax-crawler`?
     - use `grunt-compile-handlebars`?
     - use `grunt-static-handlebars`?
     - use `grunt-handlebars-to-static`?
     - forget about SEO?
-  - Ditch SPW for SEO?
+  - Ditch Single-Page Website style for SEO?

-####Pseudocode
+###MVP
+- Pages
+  - Home
+  - Flyer
+  - About*
+  - Skills*
+  - Projects
+  - Project Showcase
+  - Contact
+  - Links
+  - Résumé (Resume)
+  - Sidebar
+- Design layout HTML
+- Design sections using Handlebars
+- Design basic styling using Sass

+###Pseudocode
 ######TECHNOLOGIES:
 - HTML5
 - CSS3